rdeeb/ZeroBase-Platform/README.md

 ## Installation

-To install the platform you can download the package zip, and extract it in your ```wp_content/plugins``` folder.
-And activate it in your Wordpress site, when installed Zerobase by itself won't modify in anyway your Wordpress site, this is the job of Zerobase powered plugins.
+To install the platform you can download the package zip, and extract it in your ```wp_content/plugins``` folder, and activate it in your Wordpress site, when installed Zerobase by itself won't modify in anyway your Wordpress site, this is the job of Zerobase powered plugins.

 ## Usage